A Brief History

 It was also resolved that the annual subscription should be ten shillings and entry into cup competitions would be five shillings.
 Robert Smith was elected the first secretary of DCFA and a committee was also formed compromising of fifteen men.

 It was decided that the Presidency be offered to the Hon W.M.
 Jervice JP and the secretary was ordered to approach ’several influential gentleman’ to become vice presidents and obtain subscriptions for the purchase of the Challenge Cup.

 The first members of the DCFA were Darley Abbey, Derby Midland, Whitworth, Matlock, Derby St. Lukes, Wirksworth, Long Eaton Ranger, Long Eaton Rover, Ashbourne, Bakewell, Staveley, Stoney Middleton, Belper and Sawley Rangers.

-Derbyshire County FA has come a long way since then, we now have a female Chief Executive, a dedicated Football Development team and a dedicated Football Services team.
+Derbyshire County FA has come a long way since then.
+We have a dedicated Senior Management Team, a forward-thinking Football Development Team and a highly skilled Football Services Team.